Toyota Hilux: Seventh generation (AN10, AN20, AN30; 2004)

 The seventh-generation Hilux (designated the AN10/AN20/AN30), part of the IMV program led by chief engineer Kaoru Hosokawa, started production in Thailand during August 2004.
 Three pickup truck body variants were initially produced: a two-door Single Cab (referred to by Toyota as IMV1), a two-door Xtra Cab (IMV2), and four-door Double Cab (IMV3).
 In September 2008, Toyota introduced the Smart Cab, a four-door cab with hidden rear clamshell doors.
 The IMV program also spawned the Toyota Innova (AN40) minivan (IMV4) and Toyota Fortuner (AN50/AN60) SUV (IMV5).

-Mainly developed in Thailand, this seventh-generation Hilux was the first to not be produced in Japan.
+Primarily developed in Thailand, it was the first generation of the Hilux to not be produced in Japan.
 Hilux models sold in Asian, European, Middle Eastern and Oceanian markets were initially built and assembled in Thailand with targeted annual production of 280,000 units, with 140,000 allocated for exports.
 Later, production was delegated to Malaysia and Southeast Asia in order to increase sales in those regions.
 In Thailand, the vehicle is called the Hilux Vigo.
 For other European markets and South Africa, the Hilux was built in Durban, South Africa.
 Hiluxes sold in Argentina and Brazil were built in Argentina, as with the previous generation Hilux.

 The ladder frame chassis used by the seventh-generation Hilux is 45 percent stiffer compared to its predecessor.
 Combined with a reduction in the number of welded joints with the use of a unified inner frame, it has a higher torsional stiffness while the vertical rigidity is improved by stronger crossmembers.
 The model also used a new double wishbone front suspension which was said to improve stability and ride comfort.

 The model is also considerably larger than the previous generation Hilux.
 For the double cab variant, the 2005 model is 400 mm longer and 45 mm wider.
 The deck is 165 mm longer and both wider and taller by 50 mm.
 The increased size was achieved without a significant increase in the kerb weight.
 Drag coefficient is rated 0.36 (0.39 with over fenders), which was claimed to be "class-leading" during the time of its introduction.

 In Singapore, the Hilux was available as a single cab with the 2.5 L engine or a double cab with the 3.0 L engine.

 This generation of the Hilux was introduced for Argentina on 2 March 2005 in Buenos Aires with a market launch in April.

 This generation of the Hilux was also sold in Finland as the TruckMasters OX by Truck Masters Finland.
 Because of a modified rear suspension, the truck is registered in Finland as a light truck.
 The OX was only available with a 3.0-litre D-4D diesel engine.